mayoras/GVGAI-pathfinding/README.md

 |6              | 36       |
 |7              | 114      |

+#### TODO
+- Use BFS search algorithm instead of Dijkstra's, the map is represented as a graph with unitary edges, no need to use a priority queue just a queue (more efficient).

 # References
 How to create custom `hashCode` and `equals` methods:
   - https://stackoverflow.com/questions/27581/what-issues-should-be-considered-when-overriding-equals-and-hashcode-in-java/27609#27609